 There is some evidence that some people with autism have structural and chemical differences in their brain.

 Genetics may also be a factor.
-In studies of identical twins, if one has autism, there's about a 90% chance the other twin will have it as well.
+In studies of identical twins, if one has autism, there's up to a 95% chance the other twin will have it as well.
 For siblings of a person with autism, chances of having the condition are higher than for the general population.
 Research has discovered autism risk genes.

 Exposure to pollutants and toxins during fetal development may put the child at higher risk of developing ASD.
 As well as, other events that may occur before and during birth, such as low birth weight, maternal illness, birthing difficulties, and age of parents at conception.